VoltaicHQ/Progress-Sheet-Updater/README.md

          2. `watchdog`: Program will update sheet once a new score is added
          3. `interval`: Program will update sheet once every x seconds
         `Add/Remove Range`: Used to add/remove scenarios to track, it is recommended to not change this setting unless you know what you are doing

+    #### Aimlab
+    1. Paste the link to your Aimlab Progress Sheet into the entryfield.
+    2. Check the settings that you wish to use `Calculate Averages`: The Program will calculate and fill the average columns
+        `Open Config`: The GUI window will open when the program is started (if you disable this you have to manually reenable it by editing the `config.json`)
+        `Polling Interval`: Time between updates when using the `interval` Run Mode
+        `Number of runs to average`: Amount of runs used to calculate the averages
+        `Run Mode`: Types of updating the scores
+         1. `once`: Program will run once and then close
+         2. `watchdog`: Program will update sheet once a new score is added
+         3. `interval`: Program will update sheet once every x seconds
 5. The first time you run the program you will be prompted to:

         1. Choose the account that owns your progress sheet.